SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/dashboard-create.md

 9. Click **Save** to create the dashboard.
 The new dashboard opens, containing no tiles.

 On the right side of the new dashboard, the **Add tile / Edit layout** section is displayed.
-You can now start adding tiles to the dashboard, as described in [Add tiles / Edit layout][2].
+You can now start [adding tiles to the dashboard][2].

 ## Related topics